IO-Aerospace-software-engineering/Astrodynamics/README.md

 The goal of this project is to :
 - Allow object oriented development and provide high level objects
-- Abstract kernels and frames files management
+- Abstract file handling (kernels, frames, ...)
 - Provide a body integrator
 - Simulate Spacecraft and impulsive maneuvers
 - Evaluate constraints like occultations, body in instrument field of view, ...